 After he graduated from Environmental Services (ES), Megan began working with Darryl on his job search and she knew his next hurdle would be the job interviews.
 Darryl has learning and cognitive disabilities and he sometimes has trouble articulating, so they spent a lot of time practicing for job interviews.

-This past spring, Megan heard about an ES position through
+This past spring, Megan heard about an ES position through Chimes

-George H. Fallon building at Johns Hopkins Plaza
+in the George H. Fallon building at Johns Hopkins Plaza

 .
 “I felt that Darryl was the right person for the job.
 They wanted someone with experience, but I knew he could do the job.
 So, we sat down and went over and over his responses for the interview.
 When he went to the interview, he let his personality shine through, and he nailed it!”